-Contact Form 7 Review: The Best Free Contact Form Plugin For WordPress?
+Contact Form 7 Review: A Decent Free Contact Form Plugin For WordPress?

 - Last updated:

 If you’re looking to add a contact form to your WordPress website, Contact Form 7 is included on many lists of recommended WordPress plugins, so will likely be one of the first solutions you’ll run into during your research.

 However, with so many other great contact form plugins available, is Contact Form 7 the best choice for your website?
 Let’s take a look at what this plugin can do, how it works, and how easy it is to use.

 About Contact Form 7

 Contact Form 7 is a free — and extremely popular — WordPress contact form plugin.
 According to the WordPress Plugin Directory stats, it’s been actively installed on more than one million websites.
 As well as being the most widely used contact form solution in the official plugin directory, it also has an impressive user rating of 4.5 stars out of 5.

 In short, when it comes to adding a free contact form to a WordPress website, it’s about the most tried-and-tested option.
 But is it any good?

 Let’s take a look.

 5 Reasons to Consider Using Contact Form 7

 Before we get to the drawbacks of Contact Form 7, here are five of the best reasons to consider using this plugin to add a contact form to your WordPress website.